fusionpbx/fusionpbx/README.md

 ---
 ---

 **Becoming a FusionPBX Member requires a ONE (1) YEAR COMMITMENT (to be understood as 12 consecutive months) from the date you join.
 Failure to maintain a valid payment method during this period may result in your membership being permanently terminated, and all support options forfeited.
 Following the commitment term, your membership will continue automatically on a monthly basis, but you may cancel at any time.
-Note: If you have paid for, and participated in, an Official FusionPBX Training course, the standard 1-year commitment does not apply. **
+Note: If you have paid for, and participated in, an Official FusionPBX Training course, the standard 1-year commitment does not apply.**

+---
+---

 Free Support